MIND MGMT: Film

 Talks with 20th Century Fox for a film adaptation began in December 2012, and the project was optioned for one year in early 2013.
 In late January 2013, Ridley Scott was announced as producer for the film with Mike Richardson and Keith Goldberg.
 Kindt acted as a consultant for the film and shared the complete outline for the story with Scott and David J. Kelly, the screenwriter.
 He believed Scott had "a good take on it" and did not mind if it was not a faithful adaption.
 The option was renewed twice to give the screenwriter more time to work.
 By July 2017, the rights had moved to Universal Cable Productions, who was developing MIND MGMT as a TV series with Daniel Cerone as the showrunner.
 In 2022, plans for a film had resumed with Curtis Gwinn as executive producer.

 Board game

 In March 2020, a Kickstarter was launched for the board game MIND MGMT: The Psychic Espionage "Game."
 The game is a hidden movement game designed by Jay Cormier and Sen-Foong Lim, published by Off the Page Games with art by Kindt.
 In the game, one player (the recruiter) hides from the other players (the rogue agents) while attempting to gain recruits by visiting various features around the board.

-The game became the first board game to be nominated for a Harvey Award for the best adaptation from a comic book or graphic novel.
+The game became the first board game to be nominated for a Harvey Award in "Best Adaptation from a Comic Book/Graphic Novel" category.
 IGN stated that the game did well in "streamlining and enriching the hidden movement genre."